danhawker/idm-quickstart/sections/00-prerequisites.md

 ![Infrastructure Overview](infrastructure-diagram.png "Infrastructure Overview")

 ## Lab Environment
-You need to have a working Vagrant environment.
-This usually involves downloading and installing vagrant from [vagrantup.com](http://vangrantup.com).

-You'll also need a supported hypervisor, such as KVM / libvirt or VirtualBox.
+You need to have a working virtualization environment.
+This usually involves downloading and installing a supported hypervisor, such as KVM / libvirt or VirtualBox.

 * A dedicated DNS name space ( this Quickstart will use "example.test" )
 * A /28 (or larger) subnet ( this Quickstart will use "172.17.0.0/28" )
-* Three physical or virtual servers:
+* Four physical or virtual servers:
-	* Red Hat Enterprise Linux 7 (RHEL7)
+	* three - Red Hat Enterprise Linux 7 (RHEL7)
+  * one - Red Hat Enterprise Linux 6 (RHEL6)
 	* "Minimal Install"
 	* 10 GB storage
 	* 1 GB RAM
 	* 1 CPU (or vCPU)

 ### Notes
 * DNS name space can be delegated as a DNS zone (though delegation is unnecessary without access from outside the lab environment)

 ## Lab Systems
 * 172.17.0.2 : idm-1.example.test